Shivashanmukha Rao

-Raja Srimant Shivashanmukha Rao Venkata Rao Hindurrao Ghorpade (17 October 1847 - 3 May 1878) was a member of the Ghorpade Dynasty who served as the Raja of Sandur State from 1861 to 1878.
+Shivashanmukha Rao (17 October 1847 - 3 May 1878) was a member of the Ghorpade Dynasty who served as the Raja of Sandur State from 1861 to 1878.
 His reign was noted for its progressive reforms.

 Early life

 Shivashanmukha Rao was born on 17 October 1847 to Venkata Rao II, the reigning Raja of Sandur.
 Being the eldest son, Shivashanmukha Rao was heir-apparent to the throne.
 Shivashanmukha Rao was educated in private.

 Reign

 When Venkata Rao died in 1861, 14-year old Shivashanmukha Rao ascended the throne.
 As he was yet a minor, the administration was handled by a regency.
 Shivashanmukha Rao did not have a full formal coronation till 1863, when his sanad was renewed by the Madras government.
 In 1876, he was accorded the title of "Raja" by the British.